Great Mosque of Xi'an: Modern usage

-Today, the mosque is used as a place of worship by Chinese Muslims, primarily the Hui people.
+The mosque is used as a place of worship by Chinese Muslims, primarily the Hui people.
 The Great Mosque of Xi'an represents the Gedimu (格迪目, قديم) tradition of Sunni Islam with the Hanafi jurisdiction, which is the majority jurisprudence that the Hui population follow.
-The main prayer hall of the Great Mosque of Xi’an can accommodate 1,000 people though around 100 worshippers attend a typical Friday service today.
-Visitors and tourists can pay a small fee to enter and complex and see the gardens and steles but non-Muslim are not allowed to enter the prayer hall.
+The main prayer hall of the Great Mosque of Xi'an can accommodate 1,000 people though around 100 worshipers attend a typical Friday service today.
+Visitors and tourists can pay a small fee to enter and complex and see the gardens and steles but non-Muslims are not allowed to enter the prayer hall.

-The mosque standing today is not only a religious site to the Muslims in the city, but a cultural heritage site to all citizens of Xi'an.
+The mosque is a religious site to the Muslims in the city, and a cultural heritage site to all citizens of Xi'an.
 It is used to represent the ethnic and religious diversity that the city had in the past.

 Architecture

 The Great Mosque of Xi'an is an example of the adaptability of mosque architecture in the context of Chinese culture.
-The mosque has features that mosque around the world typically have, such as the qibla and mihrab, but it also contains Chinese architectural features and cultural symbols throughout.
+The mosque has features that mosque around the world typically have, such as the qibla and mihrab, and it also contains Chinese architectural features and cultural symbols throughout.

-A mosque in a Chinese style
+Chinese style

 Overall, the mosque, like the majority of Chinese mosques built between the Ming and Qing periods, combines a traditional Chinese architectural form with Islamic functionality.
-Though the mosque was constructed using traditional Chinese forms, unlike most buildings that follow a north–south axis in accordance with feng shui (most Chinese religious buildings has its gates open in the north direction), the mosque is oriented toward west, the direction of Mecca.
+Though the mosque was constructed using traditional Chinese forms, unlike most buildings that follow a north–south axis in accordance with feng shui (most Chinese religious buildings has its gates open in the north direction), the mosque is oriented toward west, the direction of Mecca, with its entrance from the east.
+The mosque's complex Chinese axis plan with the prayer hall located at the west-end is distinguished from the traditional square or rectangular complex plans with the prayer hall located at the center.

 Calligraphy in both Chinese and Perso-Arabic script appears throughout the complex.
 The Arabic texts, such as the Shahada, can be seen written in the Sini calligraphic style, which is the style of Arabic calligraphy using Chinese-influenced medium, such as the usage of the Chinese ink brush for writing.